WebMonitor.fyi logoWebMonitor.fyi

 Can I track my own product across multiple marketplaces?

 Yes — one monitor per listing per marketplace.
-The dashboard groups them by SKU so you see Amazon, Walmart, Target, and your own Shopify store side by side.
+Plans include up to five monitors, enough to watch a hero product on Amazon, Walmart, Target, and your own Shopify store side by side.

 Does this work with private-label or Amazon-exclusive brands?

 Yes.
 Public Amazon listings work whether the brand is private-label, branded, or unbranded.
-For Amazon Brand Registry-specific tooling (which uses an authenticated API), WebMonitor complements rather than replaces it — most brands run both.
+For Amazon Brand Registry-specific tooling (which uses an authenticated API), WebMonitor complements rather than replaces it.

 How do I monitor a product that's currently out of stock?

 The monitor still polls the page.
-Set the criterion to "alert me when this product is back in stock" — the alert fires the moment the page state flips from unavailable to available.
+Set the criterion to "alert me when this product is back in stock" — the alert fires on the first check that finds the page flipped from unavailable to available.

 Can the customer-success team get a Slack alert on every new negative review?